holidaycheck/tech-blog/_posts/2017-10-05-apprenticeship-at-8thlight.md

 ## Overview

-There are actually only two “positions” for which 8th Light hires: 1) student apprentices or 2) resident apprentices.
+There are two types of apprenticeships at 8th Light 1) student apprentices or 2) resident apprentices.
-Once graduated from the apprenticeship the title is “crafter”.
+Once graduated from the resident apprenticeship the title is “crafter”.
 It used to be craftsman or craftswoman, this got simplified to “crafter” to be more [inclusive].
 Crafters don’t get hired as such, they graduate to become crafters.
 No matter how much experience one has.
 Everyone starts out as an apprentice.

 [inclusive]: https://8thlight.com/blog/paul-pagel/2017/08/14/diversity-inclusion-8th-light.html